 The Bottom-Up Method

 As I mentioned above, one of the most important worlds in fantasy was created around a single, central detail – a language of a particular species.
 While you don’t need to create a language yourself, you can follow Tolkien’s approach and use this specialist, bottom-up method when world-building.
 You start with tiny details and expand them with other logical follow-up details until you reach a greater whole.
-For example, you may start with describing the home of your protagonist, the dominant political system, or the unique kind of fruit that grows in your land – anything can be a good starting point.
+For example, you may start by describing the home of your protagonist, the dominant political system, or the unique fruit that grows in your land.
+Anything can be a good starting point.

-3. Tips on Writing Great Lore
+3. More Tips on How To Write Great Lore

 Ask the Right Questions

 It’s easy to overlook significant details when world-building.
 That’s why many authors recommend answering sets of world-building questions that will prompt you to think about important aspects of lore that you might otherwise overlook.
 These questions cover everything from social and political organization, the inhabitants’ cultures, customs, values, and beliefs, the rules of tech and magic, the world’s landscapes, wildlife, and climate, and much more.

 Create Characters You Can Root For

 Make it easy for your readers to connect and empathize with your characters.
 Going with a humanoid species for your protagonists is a good bet.
 The physical shape of your creature doesn’t matter that much.
 Remember Aesop’s fables – it’s the characters’ joys, rationalizations, sorrows, and flaws that create characters we can root for.

 Find Inspiration Everywhere

 There are so many ways to get creative and make your story come alive.
 Inspiration can come from anywhere and everywhere!
 You may flesh out your fictional world by adapting or drawing parallels with real-life locations and events that surround you.
 From landmarks like buildings in a city center or pivotal events such as wars between countries, stories you heard as a child, to historical personalities or that unusual person you saw when people-watching the other day.
-Literally, anything around you can inspire new ideas!
+Anything around you can inspire new ideas!

 Do Your Research